lightbug-io/docs/apps/admin/devices.md

 Clicking on the manage users icon will open a dialog allowing you to add or remove users from the device.

+Users can have different global permissions, which can be controlled from the [users page](/apps/admin/users#permissions).

 ![](https://i.imgur.com/yIbkNpT.png)

 Clicking `Add User`, open an additional dialog allowing you to select a user from the list of users on your account, or create a new user.